 If you bring your own gels, than please carry it in your wetsuit.
 Do not throw the wrappers on the ground, leave it in the garbage cans at the energy stations.

 More details will be announced 4 weeks prior to the event.

 The race area is at Styrsö Bratten.

 Here you can download a map to get an overview of the courses and the race area.

 Changing rooms, toilets and showers

-There are toilets at Styrsö Bratten, by the finish line and at the school.
+There are toilets at Styrsö Bratten, by the finish line and at the school by Time 1.
 You can get changed and use showers in the school.

-You can leave your bag with essentials in the white Race tent by the finish line.
+You can leave your bag with essentials in a designated tent by the Start & Finish line.
 The bag drop is not guarded.

-The registration for the World Series, Sprint & Experience races is in the Race tent at Styrsö Bratten.
-All racers have to come to the registration to collect the Start pack.
+The race bib distribution for the World Series, Sprint & Experience races is in the Race tent at Styrsö Bratten.
+All racers have to come to the race bib distribution to collect the Start pack.

 To receive you start pack you will have to display your photo-ID.
 If you race in a team both team members need to come to the bib distribution together.
 For a smoother process, please look up your start number before picking up your Start pack.
 If you plan to race with fins you need to bring these so that we can verify that they are in line with the rules.